Yentl (play)

 Yentl is a play by Leah Napolin and Isaac Bashevis Singer.

-Based on Singer's short story "Yentl the Yeshiva Boy," it centers on a young woman who defies tradition by discussing and debating Jewish law and theology with her rabbi father.
+Based on Singer's short story "Yentl the Yeshiva Boy" published in 1962, it centers on a young woman who defies tradition by discussing and debating Jewish law and theology with her rabbi father.
 When he dies, she cuts her hair, dresses as a man, and sets out to find a yeshiva where she can continue to study Talmud and live secretly as a male named Anshel.
 When her study partner Avigdor discovers the truth, she is conflicted about pursuing a relationship with him because it will compromise her higher calling.
 The play focuses on the spiritual equality of women in a segregated Jewish society that does not see women as equals to men, but at the same time prioritizes religion and relationship to God above all else.
 More generally, the play's conflict is between one's need for self-actualization and the demands of society as well as one's baser desires.

 Production

-The Broadway production of Yentl premiered at the Eugene O'Neill Theatre on October 15, 1975, played eleven previews, opened on October 23, 1975, and ran for 223 performances, concluding on May 2, 1976.
+Yentl premiered at the Chelsea Theater Center in 1974 in a production directed by Robert Kalfin.
+An edited version of the production premiered on Broadway at the Eugene O'Neill Theatre on October 15, 1975, played eleven previews, opened on October 23, 1975, and ran for 223 performances, concluding on May 2, 1976.
 It was directed by Robert Kalfin.
 The cast included Tovah Feldshuh, John Shea, and Lynn Ann Leveridge.
 It was produced by Cheryl Crawford, Moe Septee, and associate producer Paul B. Berkowsky.
 Scenic design was by Karl Eigsti, with costumes designed by Carrie F. Robbins, lighting designed by William Mintzer, hair design by Patrick Moreton.
 The general manager was Paul B. Berkowsky, the company manager was Gino Giglio, the production stage manager was Clint Jakeman, the stage manager was Richard Manheim, and the general press representative was Betty Lee Hunt.